tarcinapp/entity-persistence-service/README.md

 - `_idempotencyKey`
 - and more...

-These fields support essential functionality like traceability, access control, and automation logic.
+These fields are used for various purposes, such as traceability, and are evaluated by the gateway to support essential functionality, including access control, idempotency, and distributed locking.

 ## What is Tarcinapp Post-Login Solution?